kyma-project/kyma/docs/kyma/04-02-local-installation.md

        ```
        </details>
      </div>
-  3. Choose the release from which you want to install Kyma.
-Go to the [GitHub releases page](https://github.com/kyma-project/kyma/releases) to find out more about each of the available releases.
-Run this command to list all of the available tags that correspond to releases:
-     ```bash
-     git tag
-     ```
-  4. Checkout the tag corresponding to the Kyma release you want to install.
-Run:
-     ```bash
-     git checkout {TAG}
-     ```
-   >**NOTE:** If you don't checkout any of the available tags, your sources match the state of the project's `master` branch at the moment of cloning the repository.

-  5. Kyma comes with a local wildcard self-signed `server.crt` certificate.
+  3. Kyma comes with a local wildcard self-signed `server.crt` certificate.
 Add this certificate to your OS trusted certificates to access the Console UI.
 On MacOS, run:
      ```bash
      sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain certs/workspace/raw/server.crt
      ```
      >**NOTE:** Mozilla Firefox uses its own certificate keychain.
 If you want to access the Console UI though Firefox, add the Kyma wildcard certificate to the certificate keychain of the browser.
 To access the Application Connector and connect an external solution to the local deployment of Kyma, you must add the certificate to the trusted certificate storage of your programming environment.
 Read [this](/components/application-connector#details-access-the-application-connector-on-a-local-kyma-deployment) document to learn more.

-  6. Provision minikube with this command:
+  4. Provision a kubernetes cluster on minikube ready to be installed with Kyma run this command:
      ```bash
      kyma provision minikube
      ```
      > **NOTE:** Kyma CLI command above uses default minikube vm driver installed for your OS, for list of default vm driver for supported OS and other available vm drivers you can read from [here](http://github.com/kyma-project/cli)
-  7. Install Kyma with following command with with password for the `admin@kyma.cx` user:
+  5. Install Kyma with following command with password for the `admin@kyma.cx` user:

      ```bash
      kyma install --local --src-path {YOUR_KYMA_SOURCE_PATH} --password {YOUR_PASSWORD}